plblum/jivs/README.md

 	Descriptor // contains the configuration
 	```

--   `InputValidator` class -- Handle the validation process of a single rule and deliver the error messages to the InputValueHost's list of issues found.
-It contains one Condition, an error message, a second error message to be used in the Summary, and logic to determine if the validator will even run.
+-   `InputValidator` class -- Handle the validation process of a single rule and deliver the error messages to the `InputValueHost's` list of issues found.
+It contains one `Condition`, an error message, a second error message to be used in the Summary, and logic to determine if the validator will even run.

 	Some members of this class are:
 	```